youzan/zent/packages/zent/README_en-US.md

 ### Import as Necessary

-[bable-plugin-zent](babel-plugin-zent) is a babel plugin that can help reduce bundle size, it does code transformations like this:
+[babel-plugin-zent](babel-plugin-zent) is a babel plugin that can help reduce bundle size, it does code transformations like this:

 ```js
 import { Button } from 'zent';